-Where a report of rape, assault by penetration or sexual assault is made, DET and its Schools are required to report the incident to the police.
-Whilst the age of criminal responsibility is ten, if the alleged perpetrator(s) is under ten, the starting principle of reporting to the police remains.
-The police take a welfare, rather than a criminal justice, approach.
+Where a report of rape, assault by penetration or sexual assault is made, DET and its Schools are required to report the incident to the Police.
+Whilst the age of criminal responsibility is ten, if the alleged perpetrator(s) is under ten, the starting principle of reporting to the Police remains.
+However, the Police take a welfare, rather than a criminal justice, approach.

-Where DET/its Schools have made a report to the police, they consult with them and agree what information can be disclosed to staff and others, in particular the alleged perpetrator and their parents/carers.
+Where DET/its Schools have made a report to the Police, they consult with them and agree what information can be disclosed to staff and others, in particular the alleged perpetrator and their parents/carers.
 They also discuss the best way to protect the victim and their anonymity.

-Where there is a criminal investigation, DET and its Schools work closely with the police and other agencies, as appropriate, to support all CYP involved (including potential witnesses).
-This helps to ensure that any actions taken do not jeopardise a police investigation.
-Sometimes the police decide that further action is not required.
+Where there is a criminal investigation, DET and its Schools work closely with the Police and other agencies, as appropriate, to support all CYP involved (including potential witnesses).
+This helps to ensure that any actions taken do not jeopardise a Police investigation.
+Sometimes the Police decide that further action is not required.
 In these circumstances, DET/its Schools continue to engage with other agencies to support the CYP involved.